AndreiMisiukevich/HotReload/README.md

             InitializeComponent();
 #if DEBUG
             HotReloader.Current.Run(this);
-            //optionaly you may specify EXTENSION's port for auto discovery and device's port
+            //optionaly you may specify EXTENSION's IP (ExtensionIpAddress)
+            //in case your PC/laptop and device are in different subnets
+            //e.g. 10.10.102.16 AND 10.10.9.12
 #endif
             MainPage = new NavigationPage(new MainPage());
         }
     }
 }
 ```
 **IMPORTANT:** i suggest to NOT use ```[Xaml.XamlCompilation(Xaml.XamlCompilationOptions.Compile)]``` with HotReload.
 It can cause errors.
-So, don't enable it for Debug or disable please.
+So, don't enable it for Debug or disable.

+## Extension

 ### Visual Studio for **MAC**